romanz/amodem/doc/DESIGN.md

 Most cryptographic tools (such as gpg, ssh and openssl) allow the offloading of some key cryptographic steps to *engines* or *agents*.
 This is to allow sensitive operations, such as asking for a password or doing the actual encryption step, to be kept separate from the larger body of code.
 This makes it easier to secure those steps, move them onto hardware or easier to audit.

-SSH and GPG do this by means of a simple chatty ASCII interprocess communication protocol (usually a unix domain socket) and an agent (`ssh-agent`) or GPG key deamon (`gpg-agent`).
+SSH and GPG do this by means of a simple interprocess communication protocol (usually a unix domain socket) and an agent (`ssh-agent`) or GPG key daemon (`gpg-agent`).
 The `trezor-agent` mimics these two protocols.

 These two agents make the connection between the front end (e.g. a `gpg --sign` command, or an `ssh user@fqdn`).
 And then they wait for a request from the `front end', and then do the actual asking for a password and subsequent using the private key to sign or decrypt something.